How To Become A Dental Hygienist: Career, Salary, and Education

 Dental assistants and dental hygienists are not the same.
 Each is responsible for separate responsibilities and completes different types of training.
 A dental hygienist can legally perform the same duties of a dental assistant, but an assistant is not legally authorized to perform the duties of a dental hygienist (similarly, a dentist can perform hygienist responsibilities, but the hygienist cannot perform those of a dentist.)

-Assistants complete training that ranges from on-the-job to technical school or a college certification program.
+Assistants complete training that ranges from on-the-job to technical school or a community college certification program.
 Dental hygienist schooling is similar to that of a Registered Nurse, in that they must complete either an associate’s or bachelor’s degree in dental hygiene and then pass a series of board exams.
 Learn more about Dental Assistant Vs. Dental Hygienist here!

 Dental Hygiene Career Rankings